github-pfeifer-syscon-de/eeprom/README.md

 * activate an alternative video output, e.g. cpu-graphic
 * a wrong video-bios resulting in a pc not booting
 * the nvflash tool is available in many shapes and colors (beware using -4...)
-* building a bootable stick with windows works best with rufus, download freeDos (minimal is sufficent) and with rufus select the .img
+* building a bootable stick with windows works best with rufus, download freeDos (lightUSB is sufficent) and with rufus select the .img
 * the existence of some nice explanations how to unbrick suggests that this is not something two or three people may have expirienced
-* the instructions with shortening some pins on the eeprom (the option might be to get your pc to boot and then remove the bridge, to allow programming (untested)...)
+* the instructions with shortening some pins on the eeprom, looked a bit strange at first (the option might be to get your pc to boot and then remove the bridge, to allow programming (untested)...)
 * using a raspi allowed to bring it back to life :)